MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-ongoing.md

 ---
-title: "Real- time analytics ongoing Conversations report for supervisor | MicrosoftDocs"
+title: "Real-time analytics ongoing Conversation report for supervisor | MicrosoftDocs"
-description: "Learn how the ongoing conversations report enables supervisors to view information about the conversations handled by agents in real time." ms.date: 10/21/2022 ms.topic: article
+description: "Learn how the ongoing conversation report enables supervisors to view information about the conversations handled by agents in real time." ms.date: 10/21/2022 ms.topic: article
 author: Soumyasd27